 Note or Comment at Full Committee, the Committee also seeks the input of consults with relevant scholarly expertise or practical experience.
 The review process takes approximately three weeks.

-For more information on the logistics of submitting a Note or Comment, see the Notes and Comments Submission Guidelines.
+For more information on the logistics of submitting a Note or Comment, see the Notes and Comments Submission Guidelines linked on our Student Submissions site.

 How flexible are the formatting requirements for Notes and Comments?